 De-stress With Music

 Are you worried about buying the “correct” gifts?
-Are you overwhelmed with all the parties, excitement, hustle and bustle of the holidays?
+Are you frustrated because of all the pandemic restrictions?
+You may be bored, lonely, worried, or depressed.
 Take some time to relax with calming music.
 When you are relaxed by the music, beta-endorphins are released, affecting all your cells and allowing your body to heal itself.
 Try a little visualization.
 Put your problems (challenges) in an imaginary balloon and let it go up into the universe.
 You can get it back if you really want it!
-Say to yourself, “I release this challenge into the universe.”
+Say to yourself, “I release this challenge into the universe.
+Things will be better in a few months.”
 As you listen to the music, let the vibrations of the music carry your stressful challenges away.
 Now, take three deep breaths.
 Let your stomach expand to make room for the air as you take the air into your lungs.
 Breathe out slowly; feel the air on your lips as you exhale.
 Breathe with the rhythm of the music.
 Now, just relax and enjoy the music for a few minutes.
 You will be receiving answers subconsciously, even if you aren’t aware of this.
 This will accomplish more than trying too hard to figure out solutions to your challenges!

 Select Your Music for Relaxation